by Clive Aaron Gill

 Nicholas orders a vodka martini, and I get a beer.
-He tells me that Emily’s parents own the house that has a huge pool, six bathrooms, five bedrooms, a detached guest house, and an ocean view.
+He tells me that Emily’s parents’ own the house that has a huge pool, six bathrooms, five bedrooms, a detached guest house, and an ocean view.
 In a lighted courtyard, wooden planter boxes hold miniature orange and lemon trees.

-In a large room next to the bar, guys on guitar, trombone, upright bass, and drums accompany a female vocalist.
+In a large room next to the bar, guys on guitar, trombone, upright bass, and drum accompany a female vocalist.
 More girls than guys are dancing on the polished wooden floor.
 The band plays popular dance sets, like Peggy Gou’s lively, “It Makes You Forget,” and I sway with the beat.

 “I gotta dance,” I say to Nicholas.
 I had studied at the Tippy Toe Dance Academy in Salem, whose owner taught modern, hip-hop and international folk dance.

-Nicholas says, “Go for it, buddy.”
+“Go for it, buddy,” Nicholas says.

-I head toward four girls dancing together, and they watch me as I dart into the middle of their group.
+I head to four girls dancing together, and they watch me as I dart into the middle of their group.
 They clap to the rhythm as I coordinate my movements and end with a slick-the-hair-back move.
 People clap, grin and slap me on my back.